 If you love horses, and especially wild horses, then you will love Tim's Wild Horse Fine Art Signature Collection.

 My Wild Horse Fine Art Signature Collection are available as silver chloride contact prints in the following sizes: 8"x10", 11"x14", and 16"x20", and my big silver gelatin gallery prints are available in the following sizes: 20"x24", 30"x40", and 40"x60".

 When you receive your new artwork, you know it was handmade by Tim Layton personally using the finest materials.

 Combining inspiration from nature with 19th century symbolism and impressionism, Tim Layton creates artist original silver gelatin wild horse fine art that transcends time and cultures.

 Just like impressionistic painters of the 19th century, Tim Layton's Wild Horse Fine Art Signature Collection gently invites you to slow down, enjoy the moment, and get lost in the experience.

 His artistic and symbolic use of form, shapes, light, shadows, and tonal values work together to tell wild horse stories that bring beauty and new meaning to any space in your home or office.

-"When you see one of my Wild Horse Fine Art Signature Collection gallery prints, I want you to feel like you are viewing an impressionist painting that was made in the 19th century." -Tim Layton
+"When you see one of my Wild Horse Fine Art Signature Collection gallery prints, I want you to feel like you are viewing an impressionist painting that touches your soul." -Tim Layton

 Each piece of artwork in the collection has a deeper meaning than meets the eye at first glance.